 Length was converted to weight (whole weight in pounds) using conversions provided by the life history group.
 This differs from the preliminary report data workshop report, which used the formula from SEDAR 2.
 This lead to differences in the mean weights and landings in numbers in each report.
 The mean weights by gear and year (weighted by weight of fish in the sample at length in pounds whole weight, trip weight in pounds whole weight and landing weight in pounds whole weight) were calculated.
 To fill in mean weights where the sample size was less than 20 fish, the mean weight before 1999 (change in minimum size) and after 1998 was calculated by gear.
-Where the sample size was less than 20 fish, the mean for that gear and period (before or after 1999) was used.
-If there was no mean weight for the gear and period, then the mean weight across all years for the gear was used (Table 3.4).
-The landings in pounds whole weight were then divided by the mean weight for that stratum to derive landings in numbers (Table 3.5).
+Where the sample size was less than 20 fish, the mean weight for the gear and period (before or after 1999) was used.
+If there was no mean weight for the gear and period, then the mean weight were then divided by the mean weight for that stratum to derive landings in numbers (Table 3.5).